yonicd/Elections/README.md

 Zooming in to this trend we can see the state level polling
 ![Election Comparison](USA2016/shiny/www/CurrentStateExample.png)

-  * If you are an R user and know ggplot there is an additional editor console,below the plot, where you can create advanced plots freehand, just add to the final object from the GUI called p and the data.frame is x, eg p+geom_point().
+  * If you are an R user and know ggplot syntax there is an additional editor console,below the plot, where you can create advanced plots freehand, just add to the final object from the GUI called p and the data.frame is poll.shiny, eg p+geom_point().
 Just notice that all aesthetics must be given they are not defined in the original ggplot() definition.
 It is also possible to use any library you want just add it to the top of the code, the end object must be a ggplot.
 This also works great with plotly so do not worry if you are in interactive mode.
 ![Snapshot of PAD Plot](USA2016/shiny/www/DefaultPlotwConsole.png)

 ```r